 Trade Reporting Regimes

-TRAction was founded to reduce the compliance burden by taking care of your trade reporting.
+TRAction Fintech was founded to reduce the compliance burden by taking care of your trade reporting.
 The requirements vary by jurisdiction and the following information may need to be reported:

-• the type of financial instrument;
+The type of financial instrument

-• the counterparties to a trade;
+The counterparties to a trade

 The Objectives of Trade Reporting Requirements